apollographql/federation/.github/PULL_REQUEST_TEMPLATE.md

         please _try_ to add a test which verifies the fix.
 If you cannot, you should still submit the PR but we may still ask you (and help you!) to create a test.

+* Federation versions
+        Please make sure you're targeting the federation version you're opening the PR for.
+Federation 2 (alpha) is currently located on the `main` branch and prior versions of Federation live on the `version-0.x` branch.

 * 📖 Contribution guidelines
         Follow https://github.com/apollographql/federation/blob/HEAD/CONTRIBUTING.md
         when submitting a pull request.
 Make sure existing tests still pass, and add